 After a breakfast of cold oats and an orange, I take Highway 95 a few miles to Rec Road 633, which comes in on the north between the Colorado and Dirty Devil rivers.
 This crimson track traces around the base of a thin rock wall decaying into fins.
 I ride the red, flakey shale for one mile, park on some desert pavement, load up with water, and hike over frozen dunes of pillow rock down to the Colorado.
-I follow the bank of the river up Narrow Canyon, a six-mile straight run of gorge that connects Cataract with Glen canyons.
+‘Down’ is a relative term here, since the river’s about a thousand feet below my feet.
+I follow the river along the rim of Narrow Canyon, a six-mile straight gorge that connects Cataract with Glen canyons.

 At Narrow Canyon, I found a way down to the lowest tier of cliff, one step below the mushroom rock that caps the desert out here.
 I couldn’t get any lower without a sheer drop to the river.
-I had to leave my backpack back to do it.
-I couldn’t line it because the climb down the rock was too long.
-So, I abandoned it, trusting I’d find it among the ubiquitous domes of ivory sandstone.
+I had to abandon my backpack to do it, trusting I’d find it among the ubiquitous domes of ivory sandstone.

 Almost as soon as I’d left it behind, my mind began to obsess on that pack.
 You’ll never find it.
 The slickrock here stretches for miles in waves and everything ends up looking the same.

 I committed a series of landmarks to memory.
 One of my natural cairns was an oblong rock about two feet across with a small head.
-Three pedestals of sandy stone with circular makings all the way up and down them held it aloft from the ground.
+Three pedestals of sandstone with circular makings all the way up and down them held it aloft from the ground.
 The pedestals were small beehives with parallel bedding, the way wet clay looks when it’s spun on a potter’s wheel.
-Each of the three, foot-like bases contacted the heavy stone.
 It looked artificial.
 I crouched down to make sure someone hadn’t set the oval rock on the three supports.
 The tops of the pedestals bore signs of natural cement that had glued the feet to the caprock, and that meant an erosive process.
 It looked like a three-legged tortoise.

 I climbed down to last ledge of cliffs before the walls dove a thousand feet down.
 I got down on my hands and knees and inched up to the lip of the scarp and spied the river, limned in by wide beaches of willow and tamarisk.